 Jesus loves us much more than we can imagine and we should reflect on the depth of His love for us as we look upon Him on the Cross dying for our salvation.

 I encourage you to do this one small thing for God.
-Stop every day at the Time Jesus died for us, 3pm (in your local time zone) to see Jesus dying on the Cross for you!
-Look into His eyes and tell Him you love Him.
+Stop every day at the Time Jesus died for us, 3pm (in your local time zone) to remember Jesus dying on the Cross for you!
+Look into Our Crucified Saviour’s eyes and tell Him you love Him.
 Confess your sins and surrender your life to God’s omnipotent, unconditional love for you and pray for all souls that all may come to know and love their Saviour Jesus Christ.
-And if you can’t do this at 3pm locally, pick another time zone and know that other Christians will be united with you in prayer and contemplation of the Passion of Christ.
+And if you can’t do this at 3pm locally, pick another time zone and know that so many Christians, all over the world, will be united with you in prayer and contemplation of the Passion of Christ as we pray for an outpouring of the Holy Spirit to transform our hearts and our lives, making us truly a holy people.

 This concludes part one of “In a Relationship with Jesus”.
 Join in next week for part two as we reflect on the virtues of Jesus Christ and reflect on how well are we imitating Him and following Him.